roastedneutrons/inkscape-boxmaker/README.md

 # Release Notes

-So far no serious bugs( i.e causing runtime errors ) have been found.
-The program works with python versions 2.6.5, 2.6.7 and 2.7.2, other version have not yet been tried except python 2.5.1 which fails with a syntax error.

-This version has been tried on windows XP, windows 7, Ubuntu and Mac OS X with no serious problems (the live preview works most of the time but can be flaky).

 Only crude input checking has been implemented in the program but as the only output is a drawing the worst that can happen is a messed up picture (control-Z cures that problem).

 # To Do

-Improve program documentation.
+- Improve program documentation.
 Improve input checking to restrict values to correct solutions.

+- Correct for large kerf correctly for use with CNC mills

+- Use 'dogbones' for inner corners

 # Use